carlospnav/5newtechs/README.md

     them.
 * Having it deployed over to Heroku would be nice as well.

-We are giving a two-week period to do this, but if you need more time *do not hesitate to ask*.
+You have a two-week period to do this, but if you need more time *do not hesitate to ask*.
+When you are finished you don't need to submit a PR, just send us an email and we will analyze your fork.